aimacode/aima-java/trunk/aima-all/README.txt

   * Phil Snowberger, Artificial Intelligence and Robotics Laboratory, University of Notre Dame<br>

 = Change History (Update in reverse chronological order) =

+1.0.0-AIMA3e Published : 10 Dec 2009 :<br>
+This is the first full release based on the 3rd edition of AIMA.
+This is based on the following sub-project releases:
+  * aima-core (0.9.7) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
+  * aima-gui  (0.1.0) : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.

 = Final Thoughts =